jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs13.md

 #### v.3
 >He who guards his lips guards his life, but he who speaks rashly will come to ruin.

+#### v.4
+>The sluggard craves and gets nothing, but the desires of the diligent are fully satisfied.

+#### v.10
+>Pride only breeds quarrels, but wisdom is found in those who take advice.

 #### v.12
 >Hope deferred makes the heart sick, but a longing fulfilled is a tree of life.